Destiny 2: Light and Darkness Saga (2019-2025)

+The Final Shape was initially expected to release in February 2024, but due to quality concerns for the project in general in October 2023, the release was pushed to June 2024.
+To cover the delay period, Bungie released a free update called Into the Light in April 2024, adding new activities and weapons to prepare for The Final Shape.
+The Final Shape sees events taking place in the Pale Heart, a space within the Traveler opened by the Witness, and includes the return of Cayde-6 (with Nathan Fillion reprising this role).
+This expansion has been stated by Bungie to be the culmination of the ten years of Destiny's first saga, the "Light and Darkness Saga".

+Fate Saga (2025–onward)

+Following The Final Shape, Bungie will move into a long-term story called the Fate Saga, which will start with the Year of Prophecy expansions.
+Instead of four seasons as in past expansions, Bungie plans to offer two major expansions, along with a free seasonal content update within each expansion.
+The first expansion, The Edge of Fate, launched in July 2025, and features the Guardians traveling to the planet Kepler with the Sol system's Oort Cloud, which involves the Nine.
+The next expansion, Renegades, is expected to launch in December 2025, and themed around concepts from Star Wars, a significant influence on Destiny's design, though will not crossover Star Wars elements into Destiny.

 Development

 A sequel to Destiny was first mentioned in November 2014, two months after the original released, by Activision chief executive officer Eric Hirshberg, where he said "Work has also begun on future expansion packs as well as on our next full game release".
 Based on documents of the original release schedule for Destiny, Bungie and Activision intended to release new, disc-based sequels every other year until 2019, with large downloadable expansions in between.
 Originally planned for a September 2016 release (based on the original documents), Bungie confirmed on February 11, 2016, that a full sequel would release in 2017.
 That same month, video game writer Christopher Schlerf, who was the lead writer for Halo 4 and worked on Mass Effect: Andromeda, joined Bungie.
 In December 2016, Bungie announced that Vicarious Visions would be joining the development team along with Activision.
 Unlike the original, it was rumored that Destiny 2 would also release on Microsoft Windows, which was confirmed on March 30, 2017.